 I improved on my first DIY vacuum blending setup by incorporating a one-way valve on the container.
 All commercial vacuum blenders use one, and it turns out it’s pretty simple to make.
 The main advantage is that ingredients can’t splash up into the tube to the vacuum pump during blending.
 If that happens, it’s a pain clean out.
 You need to make sure the line is clean and dry before running the pump, because if the pump sucks in any liquid, it will likely be ruined.
 All you need is a flat piece of silicone to cover the small hole in the lid.
 You can either cut a piece from a silicone sheet or you can squeeze out a dime-sized circle from a silicone tube onto wax paper.
 I attached a little L-shaped piece to hold it in place.
 I’ve also seen people use a small flap of electrical tape to make an easy one-way valve.

-To use these one-way valves I drilled a hole in a rubber sink stopper and sealed it onto a piece of tubing: (Thanks to reader Jay for the stopper idea.)
+To use these one-way valves I drilled a hole in a rubber sink stopper and sealed it onto a piece of tubing: Then you just press this over the hole and turn on the vacuum.
+(Thanks to reader Jay for the stopper idea.)

 I also built a little box for my vacuum pumps out of acrylic scraps.
 It is tidier than my original cardboard box, and it has a power switch, so now I don’t have to plug and unplug them every use.
 The pumps had a strange behavior when activating them by plugging them in: sometimes they wouldn’t start properly.
 The power switch makes them work every time.